mil-ad/dotfiles/README.md

 $ stow common linux
 ```

-On a fresh install you'd probably want to to run `install` instead of the `stow` step above as the script also sets up tools like `antigen`, `vimplug`, etc.
+On a fresh install you'd probably want to run `install` instead of the `stow` step above as the script also sets up tools like `antigen`, `vimplug`, etc.